alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 }
 ```

-Note that the 'LogFilePath' should be a path which is mapped to a volume outside the container image, similar to the 'EventPersisterBackupFilePath' configuration (TODO link to that).
+Note that the 'LogFilePath' should be a path which is mapped to a physical volume in the docker host, similar to the 'EventPersisterBackupFilePath' configuration (TODO link to that).
 Log file sizes are limited to 1GB per calendar day, and logging will stop when 1GB is reached.

 **Note** that by default, logs written to stdout use ANSI colour codes.
 To disable this, add the following section to the JSON configuration...